MY GEAR (updated for 2018)

 Bow: Mathews Halon 32 (2017 model)

 Other fine bow makers include Hoyt, Bowtech, PSE, Bear, Prime, and others.
-The brand doesn’t really matter too much.
+The brand doesn’t really matter anymore.
 You can expect to pay close to $1000 for a new bow without accessories.
-If you’re on a budget, you can buy a five-year or older used bow for half the cost of new one.
-I’ve purchased many used bows for my lessons from EBay and my local classified ads.
+But if you’re on a budget, you can always find a lightly used bow for half the cost.
+Over the years, I’ve purchased many great, used bows from EBay and local classified ads.

 Binoculars: Bushnell Legend Ultra HD 10×42 (Realtree Camo)